JoshuaBielas/CPTR450-Journals/journal.md

 - [x] Attended team meeting and shared progress and learned where others are at as well as discussed future steps.

 ### Notes & Reflections
 This week I made good progress on implementing some new features.
 These features need some code changes on the backend that I am waiting to be fully implemented.
-When they are implemented I will finish implementing them within the UI portion of the app.
+When they are available I will finish implementing them within the UI portion of the app.

 ### Next Steps
 - [ ] Attend Monday's meeting and decide next steps for the project.
 I will switch searching to using the searchHabits method from search.dart.
 I will also change the create habit dialog to work with completion times once it is implemented in the backend.